×

 ""

 Your call to action, or CTA, is a simple statement that tells your recipients the one action you want them to take.
 (Be sure it’s only one action.).
-I know you’ll think your CTA is obvious, but don’t assume they will know.
-Placing a phone number on a postcard is not the same thing as telling them to call you for an appointment.
+I know you’ll think your CTA is obvious, but don’t assume they’ll think so.
+Placing a phone number on a postcard is not the same as telling them to call you for an appointment.

 Business information